In this guide, we will discuss everything you need to know about storyboards.

-The storyboard is a starting point or suggested thoroughline around which you can plan your coverage (all the angles you will shoot of a scene).
+The video storyboard is a starting point or suggested through line around which you can plan your coverage (all the angles you will shoot of a scene).
 This really comes in handy when you’re making your video, as it ensures you won’t forget any scenes and helps you piece together the video according to your vision.

-Now how do you go about creating a storyboard for your video:
+Here’s how to go about creating a storyboard for your video:

 Beneath each picture, write the lines from the script that will be spoken in that scene and jot down some notes about what is happening.